International TravelMapsRail Travel

 The journey time is just over 4 hours and the train stops only at Brussels Zuid/Midi and Rotterdam.
 The Eurostar high speed train service travels up to 300km/h and runs via the channel tunnel which takes about 20 minutes to cross.

-This is the Eurostar timetable for direct trains between London and Amsterdam:
+This is the current Eurostar timetable for direct trains between London and Amsterdam:

 London St Pancras – Amsterdam CentraalDeparts